 The total project cost was $63 million.
 Private funding totaled $27.5 million, public funding (federal transportation funding) totaled $35.5 million.
 No local tax money was used for the Trail construction.

 We are happy to send you a map if you contact us with your mailing address.
 Email Sarah Frey at email@example.com.
 You may also download the PDF version of the Indianapolis Cultural Trail and Pacers Bikeshare Map.

 Where may I rent bikes for using along the Trail?

 Exploring the Trail by bike is a great way to see the whole linear park.
-With the addition of the Pacers Bikeshare program, you can check out a bike at any station and return it to any station after purchasing an $8 Day Pass or $80 Annual Membership.
-Usage fees apply to all trips over thirty minutes so make sure you understand the pricing before you ride!
+With the addition of the Pacers Bikeshare program, you can check out a bike at any station for $1 and 15 cents per minute it’s used and return it to any station.
 You may also rent bikes from Bicycle Garage Indy located adjacent to the Trail at Alabama & Market Street.

 Are there tours of the Trail?

 Yes!
 We are happy to provide you with a guided tour of the Trail either on foot, bike or wheelchair.
-We also have a Self-guided tour pamphlet available highlighting points along the Trail with a brief history and background.
-If you or a group would like to schedule a tour of the Trail, please contact Sarah Frey at 317-672-7628 or email@example.com.
+If you or a group would like to schedule a tour of the Trail, please contact Sarah Frey at 317-672-7628 or firstname.lastname@example.org.